 If your torsion spring is broken, loosen the setscrews on the winding cone.
 Caution: If the torsion spring is still wound, do not touch the setscrews on the winding cone.
 Do not touch the bolts that secure the stationary cone to the spring anchor bracket.
 Once the winding cone is free to slide on the shaft, slide the two parts of the spring back together.
 The coils should be touching, and there should not be a gap anymore.
 As with the unwound spring above, measure the distance from the first coil on one end to the last coil on the other.
 Do not include the cones, but include the coils that are on the cones.

-Torsion springs grow one coil in length with each turn of tension applied to them.
+Torsion springs grow one coil in length, with each turn of tension applied to them.
 The gain in the spring length is replaced with small gaps between the coils when you open your garage door because the setscrews do not move on the shaft, so you cannot open your door to measure the spring length.
 Measuring a wound spring requires determining the number of turns on the spring.

-To determine the unwound length of a wound it is imperative that you exercise caution.
+To determine the unwound length of a wound spring, it is imperative that you exercise caution.
 Caution: Keep your fingers out of the spring and away from the winding cones - the spring could suddenly unwind at any time.

-If there are paint, chalk or crayon marks wrapping around the spring, this will be easy.
-The mark originally traveled across the length of the spring, and did not wrap around.
+If there are paint, chalk, or crayon marks wrapping around the spring, this will be easy.
+The mark originally traveled across the length of the spring and did not wrap around.
 The torsion spring has one turn for each time the paint stripe comes back to the front of the spring.

 Also, if you have a residential garage door with standard 4" cable drums, simply deduct from the total spring length the number of coils added when the spring was originally wound.
-On seven foot high doors this would be eight coils and on eight foot high doors it would be nine coils.
+On seven-foot high doors, this would be eight coils, and on eight-foot high doors, it would be nine coils.

-For example, on a seven foot high garage door a 34" spring comprised of .250 wire would grow eight coils when it is wound and stretched.
+For example, on a seven-foot high garage door, a 34" spring comprised of .250 wire would grow eight coils when it is wound and stretched.
 The spring will grow 7.5 coils, or 7.5 X .250 for the coil size, or 1 7/8".
-Springs are usually stretched an extra 1/8", so the total addition to the spring length is eight coils, or two inches.
+Springs are usually stretched an extra 1/8", so the total addition to the spring length is eight coils or two inches.
 The 34" spring will measure out at thirty-six inches.
 Deducting eight coils from the total length will provide an accurate length of thirty-four inches.

-There is another way to determine the number of turns on the springs on larger standard lift industrial doors or on residential doors with non-standard drums.
+There is another way to determine the number of turns on the springs on larger standard lift industrial doors or residential doors with non-standard drums.
 Measure the circumference of the cable drum, and measure the height of the garage door in inches.
 Divide the height of the garage door by the cable drum circumference, then add one.
 This is the number of turns that are on your spring.
 For example, a 14' high door is 168" high.
 Many of these have drums with 17" circumferences.
 Dividing 168" by 17" would give you 9.88.
-Add one to this and you get 10.88 turns, and with a little stretch, a total of 12 coils.
+Add one to this, and you get 10.88 turns, and with a little stretch, a total of 12 coils.
 Deducting 12 coils from the total length will give you an accurate length of the spring when it is unwound.